 Notes on the content of the site:

-In keeping with the 'Pulchritudo in natura' idea all images are taken 'in the wild' and by hand, by me.
-No zoos, no wildlife 'parks', bird sanctuaries or 'feeding' centres, where tame animals and birds 'give themselves up'.
+In keeping with this 'Pulchritudo in natura' ethos all images are taken 'in the wild' by hand, by me.
+No zoos, no wildlife 'parks', bird sanctuaries etc, where tame animals and birds 'give themselves up'.
 Equally I do not use contrived 'artificial' backgrounds or faked situations.
-I will wrap up in camo sometimes and lay in a ditch or something, but that's it.
-I strive not to do anything to harm, disturb or alarm any bird, if I can't get a picture by fair means, then so be it.
+I do wrap up in camo sometimes and lay in a ditch or similar (who doesn't), but that's it.
+I especially strive not to do anything to harm, disturb or alarm any bird, if I can't get a picture by fair means, then so be it.
 I'll try another day.
-Neither do I use remote, timed or automatically triggered cameras while I sleep.
-My eye is behind the eyepiece and finger on the button so to speak.
-Of course, all that might be what's going wrong!
+Neither do I use remote, timed or automatically triggered cameras, my finger is on the button so to speak.
+Of course, that might be what's going wrong!

-So, most of the images are here because in some way I think the pose, milieu, lighting etc. somehow makes each a 'picture'.
-Those with birds, for example, are not intended as ' a picture of bird' or a 'bird picture', rather I want, hope, for them to stand perhaps as 'pictures with birds in', That goes for the others too, whatever the subject.
+So, of the images are here because in some way I think the pose, milieu, lighting etc. somehow makes each a 'picture'.
+Those with birds, for example, are not intended as ' a picture of a bird' or a 'bird picture', rather I want, hope, for them to stand perhaps as 'pictures with a bird in'.
+That goes for the others too, whatever the subject.
 I hold onto this difference, even if I am clearly unable to articulate what I mean!
-I really just want to show:
+I just want to show:

 the 'beauty in nature'